robnagler/robnagler.github.io/_drafts/2022-01-21-Autobiography-of-Malcolm-X.md

 > around in my mind.

 > [k781] They all reported that Mr. Ostrowski had encouraged what they had
 > wanted.
 Yet nearly none of them had earned marks equal to mine.
+>
-It was a
+> It was a
 > surprising thing that I had never thought of it that way before, but I
-> realized that whatever I wasn't, I was smarter than nearly all of those
+> realized that whatever I wasn't, I __was__ smarter than nearly all of those
 > white kids.
 But apparently I was still not intelligent enough, in their
+> eyes, to become whatever __I__ wanted to be.
+>
-> eyes, to become whatever I wanted to be.
-It was then that I began to
+> It was then that I began to
 > change--inside.

 > [k800] I went every Saturday to see my brothers and sisters in Lansing,
 > and almost every other day I wrote to Ella in Boston.
 Not saying why, I
 > told Ella that I wanted to come there and live.
+>
-I don't know how she did
+> I don't know how she did
 > it, but she arranged for official custody of me to be transferred from
 > Michigan to Massachusetts, and the very week I finished the eighth grade,
 > I again boarded the Greyhound bus for Boston.

->
-> FIXME
-> > [k803] No physical move in my life has been more pivotal or profound in
+> [k803] No physical move in my life has been more pivotal or profound in
 > its repercussions.

 > [k807] Whatever I have done since then, I have driven myself to become a